Wesselexe/interview-challenge/README.md

 As mentioned earlier, there is some edge cases which the function does not take into consideration.
 (Since I did cheat a bit and spoke with Marc, I made sure any water forming on the edges would not remain though!)
 More over the function is yet to visualize the "grid/cells", let's see if we can make some print to the console at least!

+## Third update:
+The function now prints the grid out to the user in the console.
+Next up, more tests and make the program handle edge cases.